Stocks rally to record highs as Congress closes in on coronavirus stimulus deal

 Senate Majority Leader Mitch McConnell of Kentucky said Wednesday that the two sides "made major headway” toward a deal.

 Looking at stocks, Moderna Inc.’s COVID-19 vaccine is expected to receive an endorsement from a U.S. Food and Drug Administration panel Thursday, paving the way for receiving emergency use authorization a day later.
-The rollout of the vaccine would then begin almost immediately.
+The rollout of the vaccine would then begin almost immediately joining Pfizer-BioNTech's vaccine which is being delivered nationwide.

 |Ticker